ozalpozqur/altogic-auth-remix/README.md

 ### Replacing app/routes/login.jsx with the following code:
 In this page, we will show a form to log in with email and password.

 We will use **remix's action** call our backend api.
-We will save session and user infos to state and storage if the api returns success.
+We will save session and user info to state and storage if the api returns success.
 Then, user will be redirected to profile page.
 ```jsx
 // app/routes/login.jsx
 import { Form, Link, useActionData, useTransition } from '@remix-run/react';